Puerto Vallarta Gay Travel

 You can’t miss La Chachalaca with their gay pride flags lining the bar’s facade.
 They offer cheap happy hour specials, too.
 I recommend this gay bar for groups since there’s a lot of space, seating and fun music.

-Directly adjacent to Mr. Flamingo’s, Margarita Bar is calmer option.
+Directly adjacent to Mr. Flamingo’s, La Cantina Margarita is calmer option.
 It’s a small gay bar with seating and some of the friendliest bartenders in Puerto Vallarta.
 I ended up laughing and talking with the bartenders after ordering a drink.

 Margarita bar is also a good meeting point if you’re traveling with a group of friends.
 Since its more subdued and you can sit down with a drink while waiting for your crew.